News & Updates News,Tools of Change AI as a Creative Tool Sparks Human-Centered Innovation

 “How can we influence AI so that it really is a useful tool instead of us having to think about whether AI will take over the world?
 We need teachers in AI and teachers in our fields who have mastered AI.
 Now we are consuming AI where we do not know what the algorithms mean and are based on”.

 “We could develop the portfolio of digital concert experiences through a series of events.
-We need to build test beds for concert experiences and many of the major organisers in the area are interested”, says Jesper Larsson, Malmö Opera.
+We need to build test beds for concert experiences and many of the major organizers in the area are interested”, says Jesper Larsson, Malmö Opera.

-Other reflections centred on the fact that the support system may need to make entirely new efforts for incubators and innovation hubs working at the interface of different disciplines.
+Other reflections centered on the fact that the support system may need to make entirely new efforts for incubators and innovation hubs working at the interface of different disciplines.
 It was also about how not to lose sight of the good qualities of human beings, such as using their emotions, their creativity and their ability to combine and collaborate across sectors.

 One idea was that to thrive in an AI-driven world, we need to focus now on the skills of tomorrow and foster capabilities that enable seamless collaboration across sectors.